$\alpha$-Large Families and Applications to Banach Space Theory: Introduction

 The second section is devoted to the construction of the families $\{\mathcal{G}_\al\}_{\al<\omega_1}$.
 Initially, using the Schreier family $S_1$ and diagonalization, we recursively define some auxiliary families $\mathscr{G}_\al, \al<\omega_1$, which are subsets of $[\cantor]^{<\omega}\times\cantor$.
 The construction method used, imposes strong Schreier like properties on the families $\mathcal{G}_\al$, which are in fact the projection of $\mathscr{G}_\al$, on the component $[\cantor]^{<\omega}$.
 Next, properties of these families, which are crucial for the proof of the main result are included, among others, the fact that for $\al<\omega_1$, $\mathcal{G}_\al$ is an $\al$-large, compact and hereditary family of finite subsets of $\cantor$.
 Some additional results concerning the similarity of the $\mathcal{G}_\al$ to the $\mathcal{S}_\al$, $\al<\omega_1$ are proven.

 The third section is concentrated on the construction of the space $\X$.
 The first step is the definition of a sequence of spaces $\{(X_n,\|\cdot\|_n)\}_n$, each one based on the family $\mathcal{G}_n$.
-The norm of these spaces is defined on $c_{00}(\cont)$ and they all have the unit vector basis $\{e_\xi\}_{\xi<\cont}$ as an unconditional Schauder basis.
+In particular, the norm of these spaces is defined on $c_{00}(\cont)$ in a similar manner as the norm of Schreier space is defined on $c_{00}(\mathbb{N})$ (see \cite{Sch}) and they all have the unit vector basis $\{e_\xi\}_{\xi<\cont}$ as an unconditional Schauder basis.
 For $n\inn$, the main two properties of the space $X_n$ are the following.
 Firstly, every subsequence of the basis admits only $\ell_1$ as a spreading model and secondly the space $X_n$ is $c_0$ saturated.
 Next, using the spaces $X_n, n\inn$ and Tsirelson space $T$, a norm is defined on $c_{00}(\cont)$, in the following manner.
 For $x\in c_{00}(\cont)$, set

 The completion of $c_{00}(\cont)$ with this norm is the desired space $\X$, which has the unit vector basis $\{e_\xi\}_{\xi<\cont}$ as an unconditional Schauder basis.
 The proof of the fact that this space admits only $\ell_1$ as a spreading model, relies on the study of the behavior of the $\|\cdot\|_n$ norms on a normalized weakly null sequence $\{x_k\}_k$ in $\X$.
 Moreover, using the fact that the spaces $X_n$ are $c_0$ saturated, we prove that every subspace of $\X$ contains a copy of a subspace of $T$, which yields that the space is reflexive.